 Talk With Family and Friends

-You may also want to consider talking with your supervisor at work and trusted co-workers about your condition.
+If you work outside the home, consider talking with your supervisor and trusted co-workers about your condition.
 This will go a long way toward explaining absences at work or frequent bathroom breaks.
-You should also read up on the Family and Medical Leave Act (FMLA) so that you know your rights in case you need to take off work for an extended period of time.
+You should read up on the Family and Medical Leave Act (FMLA), so you know your rights in case you need to take off work for an extended period of time.
 Also look into the Americans With Disabilities Act, which protects patients from job discrimination and can help you get reasonable accommodations from your employer.

-Joining a support group can provide you with the kind of help you can only get from people who know what you're going through.
-Ask your doctor if there are support groups in your area.
-The CCFA has an online support group where you can get tips and advice from people who've been managing their condition for years.
+You may also want to join a support group, where you can talk with other people who have Crohn's.
+To find one, ask your doctor.
+The Crohn's & Colitis Foundation of America (CCFA) has an online support group where you can get tips and advice from people who've been managing their condition for years.